E. J. Nduka

 Ezekwesiri "EJ" Nduka Jr. (born August 28, 1989) is an American professional wrestler, professional IFBB bodybuilder, and former professional football defensive end / outside linebacker.
+He currently performs on the independent circuit.
 He is best known for his time in All Elite Wrestling (AEW) and in their sister promotion Ring of Honor (ROH).
 He is also known for his time with Major League Wrestling, where he was a former MLW World Tag Team Champion, and in WWE, where he performed under the ring name Ezra Judge.

 Nduka played college football at Sam Houston State University, with the team being the 2012 National Championship runners-up.
 Professionally, Nduka has been a member of the Tri-Cities Fever, Allen Wranglers, Toronto Argonauts and San Antonio Talons.

 Nduka is also a professional bodybuilder in the International Federation of Bodybuilding and Fitness.
 Nduka previously completed for the MuscleMania Professional Division.
 During the World Championships in Vegas, Nduka placed 4th in the Men's Physique Professional Division.
 Nduka began his bodybuilding career shortly after leaving the Arena Football League (AFL) in 2016.
 Since then, he has placed first in the Texas State Championships, Ronnie Coleman Classic, BetterBodies Championship, Junior Nationals and JR USAs.
 Nduka has also competed at the Arnold Classic & Lou Ferrigno Legacy Classic, placing in the top three in the Classic Pro Division.
 In August 2019 Nduka was signed by the WWE, reporting to their developmental territory NXT.